-Credit risk is the possibility that the contracting parties breach their contractual obligations resulting in financial loss for the company.
-When possible and allowed by market practices, the Group requests guarantees.
+Credit risk is the possibility that contracting parties breach their contractual obligations resulting in financial loss for the Company.
+When possible and allowed by market practices, the company requests guarantees.
 Trade receivables derive from a wide range of customers operating in various fields of activity and different geographical areas.
-To counteract this risk factor, the Group applied restrictive policies to the delivery of products to doubtful customers.
+To counteract this risk factor, the Company applied restrictive policies to the delivery of products to doubtful customers.
 Insurance policies were contracted for foreign market receivables.
-Due to the increase of insolvency cases in the economy, there is a concrete risk related to the recovery of the equivalent value of products and/or services supplied prior to the declaration of insolvency.
-The Group is paying more attention to the creditworthiness and financial discipline of its contractual partners.
+Due to the increase of insolvency cases in the economy, there is a concrete risk related to the recovery of the equivalent value of products and/or services supplied prior to the declaration of insolvency; therefore, the Company is paying more attention to the creditworthiness and financial discipline of its customers.
+Note that several electricity suppliers were declared bankrupt or filed for bankruptcy in the first quarter of the year.
+Therefore, we can see a deterioration of the business environment and a direct manifestation of the credit risk.